rohanprasadofficial/fluentize/README.md

-## Figma Plugin - Fluent Code Generator
+## Fluentize - Fluent Code Generator

 This will generate fluent code for selected figma design component files.